-It is nearly the end of the first quarter of the year, and if you’re like me, I’m pretty sure your travel destination list for the year is longer than your resolutions.
+It is nearly the end of the first quarter of the year and if you’re like me, I’m pretty sure your travel destination list for the year is longer than your resolutions.
 There is no harm in that, but if you want a lifestyle that is sustainable – one that you can afford, you have to make some changes in spending habits.
-Throughout my travel, I have learned a thing or two useful money-saving travel tips for the occasional traveler as well as the seasoned veteran to save money while on the road.
+Throughout my travel, I have learned a thing or two useful money-saving travel tips for the occasional traveler as well as the seasoned veteran while on the road.

 Check Your Phone Before Your Flight